-In this post, we’ll outline the five most important things to know when loading a container.
+Here are the most important things to look out for when loading a container.

-First off, you have the seal.
-It’s the one thing people have misconceptions about and seal number discrepancies happen more than you think.
+Misconceptions about the container seal and the seal number happen more than you think.
 The seal is the shippers’ responsibility.
-While you can often get a trucker or the shipping line to supply the seal, it’s ultimately up to shippers to ensure that the seal number is noted correctly on ALL applicable documents.
-These refer mainly to the Bill of Lading (B/L).
+You can get your trucker or the shipping line to supply the seal, but it’s ultimately up to shippers to ensure that the seal number is noted correctly on all applicable documents.

-An incorrect seal number can cause problems with customs at the destination.
-This, in turn, may result in considerable extra charges.
-Not to mention the delay fees while you wait around.
-A good idea is to ensure you write down the seal number and perhaps even take a picture of it.
+An incorrect seal number can cause problems with customs clearance at destination.
+This, in turn, may result in extra charges, including delay fees.
+A good idea is to ensure you write down the seal number and take a picture of it.
 When done, advice your freight forwarder of the seal number and make sure it gets listed correctly on the B/L. In the event that the numbers don’t match, contact your shipping line immediately and advise them of the situation.

 Timewise, there are a lot of factors that come into play when scheduling a loading date and time.
 Certain things to keep in mind include the distance to the port.
-When a driver picks up the container, can he make the load time?
-Can he make it back to the port before it closes?
-If the answer is no to either of those, get ready for extra charges for the trucker to store the container overnight and for extra days of chassis usage and also possibly for extra dray from the truckers yard to the port.
+When a driver picks up the container, he should make sure that he can make it back to the port before it closes and make the load time.
+If not, you may incur extra charges for having to store the container overnight and for extra days of chassis usage and also possibly for extra dray from the truckers yard to the port.

 Ensure that the weight of your cargo is evenly distributed over the floor area of your container.
 In the event that your cargo weight is unevenly concentrated, make sure to spread the weight out with bedding on the container floor.
 A container that is heavy in one end and light on the other can run into weight issues if the weight is too high on one axle.
 It also makes it harder to handle at the port and can sometimes even be dangerous.